Pinpoint tests of microclimate control (cars from 08.2001)

 Go to G2

-G2: CHECKING THE ELECTRICAL CIRCUIT BETWEEN THE HEATER CONTROL MODULE AND THE AIR RECIRCULATION DAMPER POSITIONING MOTOR
+G2: CHECKING THE ELECTRICAL CIRCUIT BETWEEN THE HEATER CONTROL MODULE AND THE AIR RECIRCULATION FLAP POSITIONING MOTOR

 • Is the measured resistance less than 2 ohms?